lukemein23/escape-mbta/readme.md

 ### Acknowledgments

-- Built off of [Text Engine](https://github.com/okaybenji/text-engine), thank you [Benji Kay](http://benjikay.com/)!
+- Built off of [Text Engine](https://github.com/okaybenji/text-engine) from Github, thank you [Benji Kay](http://benjikay.com/)!
+- This game is inspired by (and remixed off of) [Dive the Game](https://glitch.com/~dive-the-game) on Glitch.
+Thank you Robert Norman + Eve Ahearn!!
 - Apple { font by Zeb downloaded from [dafont.com](http://www.dafont.com/apple.font). }
-- This game is ispired by “dive the game” on Glitch.
-Thank you Robert Norman + Eve Ahearn!!